Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 JIRA Logs - 2

-For the container logs we recommend just completly removing the timestamp in the log line, as container runtime provides an accurate timestamp for every log line, see Timestamps in container logs.
+For container logs, we recommend just completely removing the timestamp in the log line, as the container runtime provides an accurate timestamp for every log line.
+See Timestamps in container logs.

-We will try to extract the timestamp from the log lines and forward it as a correct timestamp of the event.
-In most cases it is way easier to do, but with the current format in JIRA it is a little bit tricker, so we will need to include some magic.
+We will try to extract the timestamp from the log lines and forward it as the correct timestamp of the event.
+In most cases, it is way easier to do, but with the current format in JIRA it is a little bit trickier, so we will need to include some magic.

-• In the middle of the timestamp I don't match the subseconds with just a ,, but instead matching it with dot or comma [\.,].
-I will show you below the real reason for that, we will need to make a workaround, as golang cannot parse timestamp where subseconds are separated by comma, not a dot.
+• In the middle of the timestamp, I don’t match the subseconds with just a ,, but instead match it with a dot or comma [\.,].
+I will show you below the real reason for that—we will need to make a workaround, as golang cannot parse timestamps where subseconds are separated by a comma, not a dot.

-• (?:YOUR_REGEXP) always use a not-capturing pattern, when you don't want to name this pattern, but need to use parentless to define the whole regexp pattern.
-That way you are not telling Collectord to look at this as another field.
+• (?:YOUR_REGEXP) always use a non-capturing pattern when you don’t want to name this pattern but need to use parentheses to define the whole regexp pattern.
+That way, you are not telling Collectord to look at this as another field.

 JIRA Logs - 3